blog-icon

 It can often be found underneath the title on the SERP (although Google may opt for another snippet from your page).

-However, as this is information that the user will potentially see, it is important to keep it enticing and interesting for the user.
-Click through rates will also positively affect a page's ranking, so the better the meta description, the better the potential page ranking!
+However, as this is information that the user will potentially see, it is important to keep it enticing and interesting for the user while remaining accurate.
+Click through rates will also positively affect a page's ranking, so the better the meta description, the better the potential page ranking and the more efficient your online marketing spend.

 Header meta tags: <h1>, <h2>, <h3>

-Not only do header tags indicate the content of the page to Google, but they also make the text more readable and digestible for the user.
+Not only do header tags indicate the content of the page to Google, but they also make the text more readable and digestible for the user who scans the page quickly.

 Include your keywords in these tags where possible, but be careful not to 'stuff' them in.
-They should look natural in the context of the other words in your header.
+They should look natural in the context of the other words in your header, and support a clear structure that reflects the article or service layout.

-<h1> tag: You should always have only one of these and it should include your primary keyword.
+<h1> tag: You should always have only one of these and it should include your primary keyword and core topic.

-<h2> tag: You can use multiple of these, and where possible, include secondary keywords and phrases.
+<h2> tag: You can use multiple of these, and where possible, include secondary keywords and phrases that break the content into logical sections.

 <h3> tag: These are used less frequently, except in long articles that delve deeper into a topic.
 These would be further subdivisions of the <h2> topic, and therefore must be relevant to it.